EleutherAI/lm-evaluation-harness/docs/model_guide.md

     @property
     def tokenizer_name(self) -> str:
         # should return a string denoting the name of the model's tokenizer and/or the accompanying chat template.

+    @property
+    def chat_template(self) -> str:
+        # should return a chat template formatting string that is used to build prompt from a user/assistant chat history.
+        # this will be saved in the evaluation results for reproducibility.

     def apply_chat_template(self, chat_history: List[Dict[str, str]]) -> str:
         # responsible for taking as input a chat history that would be fed into the model, and